renehorstmann/Pixelc/doc.md

 ![img](doc/tiling_mode.png)

-The canvas now renders a tile for each pixel.
+The canvas now renders a tile for each pixel unit.

+> (WebApp) limitation:
+> The tile mode creates large textures on the GPU.
+> If the maximal size is reached on your device, the canvas may get completely black or is rendered wrong!
+> Use a smaller canvas size.

 ### Tile Palette